ABOUT THE MOVIE

 The poster (also on the website) for “The Great Escape to the North” is now ready and was created by classic artist and master of Polish posters – Andrzej Pagowski (Platoon, Manhattan, A Short Film about Killing, Man of Iron)

-A closed screening of the film was shown on 25th March 2014, on the 70th anniversary of The Great Escape.
+A closed screening of the film took place on 25th March 2014, on the 70th anniversary of The Great Escape.
 Special Guests – veterans of the era, representatives of the Norwegian and British Embassies, relatives of Per Bergsland, the son of Pawel Tobolski etc. honoured the screening with their visit.

 A letter of recommendation from Karsten Klepsvik - Ambassador of Norway - can be read here

 The next step will be television premiere in Poland and abroad.
 We will inform you of these dates in a timely manner.

 Team of "The Great Escape to the North"